ddrmv/ienpcs/README.md

 ### About/Contact page
 ![About](https://i.imgur.com/BtleRz4.png)
-The About page explains in more detail the structure of the site, how it works, and provides a form to send a message to the site owner.
+The About page explains in more detail the structure of the site, how it works, and provides a form to send a message to the site Admin.

 ### Links page
 ![Links](https://i.imgur.com/UqXRFAv.png)